Here’s the scoop on a range of Adelaide Hills Markets for you to discover and explore.

 For more info: facebook.com/Meadows-Country-Market

 This much-loved monthly market has quite a traditional country town feel with producers selling their homegrown, fresh produce from stalls at the back of their vans lining the oval.
-There’s plants, produce, bric-a-brac and much more.
+There are plants, produce, bric-a-brac and much more.

 When: 9am-1pm, first Sunday of every month